activemerchant/active_merchant/SimplePay.md

 ```

 ### **query()**

+The query method makes avaiable for querying fr the transactions.
+Note that both *:orderRef* and Simple Pay generated "Simple ID" would work.

 * *:transactionIds* - Transaction id's that we are querying for.
 * *:detailed* - Do we need detailed informations?